ibm-cloud-docs/hpc-ibm-spectrumlsf/bastion-node.md

 * `bastion_security_group_id`: The security group associated with the bastion node.
 This ensures that the security group for the LSF cluster nodes allows traffic from the bastion node.

-* `bastion_ssh_private_key`: The private SSH key (e.g., id_rsa) used during the initial creation of the bastion node.
-This key is required for validation and for executing remote operations during the cluster setup process.
+* `bastion_ssh_private_key`: The private SSH key (for example, id_rsa) used during the initial creation of the bastion node.
+This key is required for validation and for running remote operations during the cluster setup process.

 By providing these details, the LSF cluster can be configured to use the existing bastion node, enabling secure access and efficient management.